mplatzer/kaggle-santander-product-recommendation/README.md

 # Kaggle Competition: Santander Product Recommendation

-This repository reflects the source code of my submission to the `Santander Product Recommendation` Kaggle Competition, for which I ended up on [https://www.kaggle.com/c/santander-product-recommendation/leaderboard](26th place), out of 1809 total participants.
+This repository reflects the source code of my submission to the `Santander Product Recommendation` Kaggle Competition, for which I ended up on [26th place](https://www.kaggle.com/c/santander-product-recommendation/leaderboard), out of 1809 total participants.

-I used R (in particular [https://github.com/Rdatatable/data.table](data.table)) for data munging, and [https://github.com/Microsoft/LightGBM](LightGBM) for training a gradient boosting machine model.
+I used R (in particular [data.table](https://github.com/Rdatatable/data.table)) for data munging, and [LightGBM](https://github.com/Microsoft/LightGBM) for training a gradient boosting machine model.
 LightGBM turned out to be very fast and allowed for rapid iterations.

 key ideas of this approach:
 - use a single GBM model for binary classification (the product becomes yet another variable)